• Skip to primary navigation

 Yes!
 Although I prefer to make and enjoy fresh.

 All that you have to do to store rabanadas in the freezer is to cook them according to the recipe (but do not cover them in the sugar-cinnamon mixture) and let them cool completely.
-Then, place onto a baking sheet lined with parchment paper in a single layer, cover tightly with plastic wrap, and let them freeze (about 2-4 hours).
+Then, place them onto a baking sheet lined with parchment paper in a single layer, cover tightly with plastic wrap, and let them freeze (about 2-4 hours).

 Next, transfer them to a freezer bag, squeeze out as much air as possible, and store them in the freezer for up to 2 months, until ready to eat.
 As you can see it is one of those easy freezer recipes.